coffeeandc0d3/pseudo-border-color-margins/README.md

 ![faux-border-colors](https://user-images.githubusercontent.com/31811490/158075168-4eac0bc5-76db-488d-8b42-bc4df596f772.png)

-[*NOTE*]

-You'll only have margins/'gaps' by implementing the keybindings which are the only thing not auto-installed in the script.
-Just copy the rc.xml (however you need to name it) to ~/.config/openbox.
-Then at a prompt type: openbox --reconfigure

-[Modify Keybindings]

-See top of the 'rc.xml' to find a Ctrl + F term to jump to the keybinding section.
-Of course these can be overriden to your liking, just be aware you could delete the 'margin' code.

 [Overview]

 Basically this is 'fake gaps' (really margins) for Openbox windows along with colored borders.
 Note the screenshot has the border-width at 3, but you can certainly make it thicker and prettier.
-To really take advantage of the 'faux' manual-tiling, you'll wanna use the keyboard shortcuts or modify to your liking.
+To really take advantage of the installed 'fake', manual-tiling, you'll wanna use the keyboard shortcuts or modify to your liking.

 * [Alt + Left or Right]:
 Snap windows *but* there will be a margin on all sides for both windows.